Lebanese farmers struggle amid toughening economic crisis | DW | 15.06.2021

-As the exchange rate of the dollar against the Lebanese lira continues to rise, farmers struggle to survive a devastating economic crisis.
+As the exchange rate of the dollar against the Lebanese lira continues to rise, farmers are struggling to survive the country's dire economic crisis.
 A Saudi ban on agricultural products could worsen the situation.

-Lebanese agriculture is one of the sectors that the country's economic crisis has heavily affected.
-The World Bank has recently ranked the current Lebanese crisis in the top 10, possibly in the top three, of the most severe crises since World War II.
+The agricultural sector has been hard hit by Lebanon's economic crisis.
+The World Bank recently ranked the current situation in Lebanon in the top 10, possibly in the top three, of the most severe crises globally since since the mid-19th century.

 Lebanese gross domestic product (GDP) plummeted from $55 billion (€45.2 billion) in 2018 to $33 billion in 2020 and left 55% of the country's population trapped in poverty, according to a report by ESCWA, the United Nations Economic and Social Commission for Western Asia.

-As the Lebanese lira has lost 90% of its value since late 2019, farmers have struggled to survive in the dollarized economy of a country heavily dependent on imports.
+With the Lebanese lira losing 90% of its value since late 2019, farmers have struggled to survive in the dollarized economy of a country heavily dependent on imports.

-The dollar market rate is the main problem that affects the Lebanese agricultural sector amid the wider economic crisis.
+The dollar market rate is the main problem affecting the Lebanese agricultural sector amid the wider economic crisis.

 Melhem Melhem, a 52-year-old farmer in the Beqaa Valley who cultivates and sells fruits and vegetables, said his business had substantially deteriorated due to the currency crisis.
 "I buy seeds, pesticides and fertilizers with dollars, but I sell my products in Lebanese lira, so I don't make any profit," he told DW.